jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 p = softmax(score) = \frac{e^{z_i}}{\sum e^{z_c}}
 $$

-That is why many literatures and APIs use the term logit for a score when softmax is used.
-However, more than one function that maps scores to probabilities and meet the definition of logits.
+That is why many literatures and APIs use the term logit for score when softmax is used.
+However, there are more than one function that map scores to probabiities and meet the definition of logits.
 Sigmoid function is one of them.

 > Softmax is the most common classifier among others.

 #### SVM classifier

-The Linear SVM classifier applies a linear classifier to map input to K scores, one per class.
+Linear SVM classifer applies a linear classifier to map input to K scores, one per class.

 $$
 \hat{y} = W x + b
 $$

 The class having the highest score will be the class prediction.
 To train the network, SVM loss is used.
-We will discuss SVM in the cost function section later.
+We will discuss the SVM in the cost function section later.
 Its main objective is to create a boundary to separate classes with the largest possible margin.

 <div class="imgcap">
 <img src="/assets/dl/SVM.png" style="border:none;width:40%">